vrnimje/Pixels_vedant/README.md

 # Pixels_vedant
-Demo repo for pixels seminar
+My repo for the PIXELS Seminar